 But first, we must understand how we have influence, and how we teach.
-The goal is not control.
+The goal is not to control.
 The goal is learning to be a responsible, happy and productive citizen of society.
-In becoming that citizen, hopefully we will promote free speech and free thinking, with the essential understanding that choice comes with consequence.
+In becoming that citizen, hopefully, we will promote free speech and free-thinking, with the essential understanding that choice comes with a consequence.

 In last week’s article, we reviewed the foundation for eliminating the battle over the final word.
 The main points covered were:

 - Give no attention or commentary to “the last word!”

 - Your Child Only Seeks the Last Word When You Seek the Last Word

 It may be useful to review that article, to understand how important each of these three points become in order to have a home with fewer arguments and none of the futile, frustrating negotiations.
 For today, we move on to discuss the critical second part of this lesson: How to connect choice with consequence.

 Final Lesson: Teaching with powerful actions…not repeated words!